JulianKemmerer/PipelineC/docs/pypeline_guide.md

 MY_AP.latency    # int: the pipeline depth the tool chose; 0 until known
 ```

+Build reports distinguish inserted register **slices** from combinational pipeline
+**stages**: zero slices is one stage, and `N` serial slices separate `N + 1` stages.
+The explicit `depth` and discovered `.latency` are the core's clock delay in inserted
+register slices, not the number of combinational regions.
+Thus `depth=2` separates
+three combinational regions and reports two clocks of core latency.
+Any explicit
+input/output registers around the call add their own cycles.

 `func` must already be `@hw_func`-decorated.
 In simulation, `MY_AP(x)` is an identity
 passthrough (it just runs `func(x)`), so `sim_call` behaves identically with or without